mpidr-mort-pred/Replication-Package/README.md

 ### 1_raw_data

-  * The raw Health and Retirement Study (HRS) data used in this study are publicly available and can be downloaded [here](https://hrsdata.isr.umich.edu/data-products/gateway-harmonized-hrs#:~:text=These%20harmonized%20data%20sets%20allow,RAND%20HRS%20Longitudinal%20data%20file)
+  * The raw harmonized Health and Retirement Study (HRS) data used in this study are publicly available and can be downloaded [here](https://hrsdata.isr.umich.edu/data-products/gateway-harmonized-hrs#:~:text=These%20harmonized%20data%20sets%20allow,RAND%20HRS%20Longitudinal%20data%20file)

 ### 2_long_data